 Method 1:

 The device is not powered on.
-Press and hold the DOWNLOAAO (FEL) button, plug in the type-c, and then release the button.
+Press and hold the DOWNLOAAO (FDL) button, plug in the type-c, and then release the button.
 (If you are worried about insufficient USB power, you can first plug in the power, then release the button, and then plug in the USB cable)

 Method 2: